UnrealOMP/Primetrade-assignment/README.md

 - Prisma Studio (development)
 - Direct database update
 - Future: Dedicated admin role management API
 ---

+## 📈 Scalability Considerations

+To scale this application in production:

+- Stateless JWT authentication enables horizontal scaling.
+- PostgreSQL can be upgraded with read replicas.
+- Redis caching can be introduced for heavy read endpoints.
+- Docker setup allows deployment via CI/CD pipelines.
+- Services layer makes it easy to convert into microservices if required.

+---

 ## 🐳 Docker Setup